ssciwr/BioStructureHub/docs/tutorials.md

 #### Verify Output

-In the output directory, there should be a second `.json` file.
+In the output directory, there should be a second `.json` file in the `output/test` directory.
 This includes all the information from the input file and the results of the MSA.

 ![Screenshot](images/tutorial/bwVisu_Afold_json.png)
 {: style="height:89px;width:268px"}